-We also require our named executive officers to continuously own common stock with a market value of four to eight times their respective base salaries.
-To encourage further equity ownership, we give each of our named executive officers, at his choice, the opportunity to defer salary and any earned annual bonus awards into our deferred compensation plan.
-All deferred amounts must be invested solely in our common stock and are paid out only after separation of service (see the Deferred Compensation Plans and Stock Holding Requirements discussions below, respectively).
+We also require our named executive officers to continuously own Common Stock with a market value of four to eight times their respective base salaries, depending on position.
+To encourage further equity ownership, we give each of our named executive officers, at their choice, the opportunity to defer salary and any earned annual bonus awards into our deferred compensation plan.
+All deferred amounts must be invested solely in our common stock and are paid out only after separation of service (see the Deferred Compensation Plans and Stock Holding Requirements discussions below).
 We believe that fostering a long-term focus through equity compensation and ownership effectively aligns our named executive officers' interests with those of our shareholders.